Prototype991/GachaBot/README.md

 ## Dependencies

-You Just Need To Install Python, The Rest Is Automatically Installed In The Files has a Directory Called "Install Python Guide" There Show You What Version You Need To Install
+You Just Need To Install Python, The Rest Is Automatically Installed.
+In The Files has a Directory Called "Install Python Guide", There Show You What Version You Need To Install.

 ## Download